WuzhangFang/scripts/README.md

-# Python_scripts_VASP
-Some scripts to generate the input files that used in VASP.
-- bilayer.py: generate a POSCAR of bilayer
+bilayer.py: generate a POSCAR of bilayer mn2au.py: to generate Mn2Au with vaccum layer.